SuruiLiu/EasyX/ReflectionDoc/decisionlog.md

 **Reason**: Meet client's complete workflow requirements, from data extraction to final accounting system integration

 ### 2. Technical Approach Decisions
-**Decision**: Choose Java for backend development **Reason**: Team has experience with Java, suitable for enterprise application development
+**Decision**: Choose Python for backend development **Reason**: Team has experience with Python, suitable for enterprise application development

 **Decision**: Choose Python for PDF extraction and email processing **Reason**: Python has rich library support for PDF processing and AI/ML